 Los Angeles, CA

 Christopher Hernandez, a native of Miami, began his formal dance training at Michael M. Krop Senior High school under the direction of Bernadette Tousaint Pierre.
 He was the recipient of The Alvin Ailey American Dance Theatres full scholarship program for three summers and received his Bachelor's in Fine Arts degree from SUNY Purchase.
 Following graduation Christopher was cast in the highly acclaimed off-Broadway production of Sleep No More, and went on to dance with the internationally-renowned Ballet Hispanico.
 Christopher has performed in Cuba's International Ballet Festival and most recently was featured in Lincoln Center's Great American Dance series which premiered in over 500 movie theaters across the U.S. and is now showing internationally in Sweden, Puerto Rico, Germany and the U.K. Christopher has also been seen dancing on Telemundo, Univision, and Fox for various recording artists.
-He recently went to Ecuador, to perform in concert with Olga Tañon.
+He has been performing in the ensemble of the Broadway show, 'On Your Feet'!!!

 Jasmin Simmons’s formal training began at New Orleans Center for Creative Arts and culminated at The State University of New York at Purchase, where she received her Bachelors of Fine Arts in Dance.
 This New Orleans native studied with the New Orleans Ballet Association, The Alvin Ailey American Dance Theater, and the Mississippi Metropolitan Ballet.
 Jasmin has been blessed to travel Europe while performing aboard the Crown Princess Cruise Ship.
 She has worked with Christina Noel and The Creature, Donna Crump of Good Dance Since 1984, Maya Taylor Dance, and BUKU Dance Krew.
 Jasmin is thrilled to be embarking on a new season with The Francesca Harper Project.